Dicridon/canoe/README.md

   |     |----test_engine.cpp
   |----third-party
 ```
 Then we type `canoe test engine`, `canoe` will start looking for an executable file named `test_engine` in `./target` and execute it if found.
-If the exectutable is missing, `canoe` analyze dependency of `test_engine.cpp` and build it, then execute the test.
+If the executable is missing, `canoe` analyzes dependency of `test_engine.cpp` and build it, then execute the test.
 After this, the project would be:

 ```
 car
   |----config
   |----obj
-  |     |----engin_engine.o
+  |     |----engine_engine.o
   |     |----main.o
   |     |----tests.o
   |----src